 But God showed me that my priorities had to change.
 I was placing physical needs over spiritual.
 Also, I found that if I didn’t do it first thing…at a set time…it got pushed out of my day.

 The answer is simple…I don’t know.
 Maybe.
-It depends on your circumstances.
+Maybe not.

-Most importantly, the time you set your alarm is between you and God.
-I have found in my life that when I spend a lot of time justifying my decision, I am oftentimes denying what God wants me to do.
+Most importantly, the time is between you and God.
+I have found in my life that when I spend a lot of time justifying my decision, I am oftentimes denying what God desires me to do.

 Our children are still early risers.
 In order for me to get a morning quiet time in, I trained them to play in their rooms or cribs until I came to get them.
 Now older, they know that when my Quiet Time Journal is on my lap, I am not to be disturbed.
 It took a lot of training, but it was so worth the effort.